ChandlerShores/LaunchWorthy_v2/docs/Architecture-Audit-Report.md

 ## Conclusion

 The LaunchWorthy v2 codebase demonstrates **strong architectural foundations** with clean separation of concerns, proper TypeScript usage, and good component design.
-The **primary risks** are the absence of error boundaries and testing infrastructure, which should be addressed immediately.
+The **primary risks** are incomplete error boundaries and lack of testing infrastructure, which should be addressed immediately.

 The application is **well-positioned for growth** with its modular architecture and clean data flow patterns.
 The proposed refactor plan addresses all identified issues in order of priority, ensuring minimal risk while improving robustness and maintainability.